What to do in Colombia

 1. Explore cities with a local

-Historic and trendy Bogotácity of eternal spring Medellín, colonial Cartagena and Popayán, swinging Cali and Barranquilla.
+Historic and trendy Bogotá, city of transformation Medellín, colonial Cartagena and Popayán, swinging Cali and Barranquilla.
 Colombia’s cities have something for everyone!
-A city tour with a local is a fun first introduction: not only will you get an “insider’s view” of the city and its history, but the guide will also give tips for the best eateries and things to do along the way.
+A city tour with a local is a fun first introduction: not only will you get an “insider’s view” of the city and its history, but the guide will also give tips for the best restaurants and things to do along the way.
 Extra advantage: you immediately meet other travelers!

 2. Stroll through -picture perfect- villages

-Colombia is bursting with beautiful villages where you can have a great time.
+Colombia has many beautiful villages where you can have a great time.
 Watch village life from the square or a terrace and stroll past the beautiful houses and colonial churches in Barichara and Villa de Leyva, north of Bogotá.
-The villages of Jardín, Guatapé and Jericó are nice side trips from Medellín and in the coffee region are nice villages such as Salento, Filandia, Pijao and Buenavista.
+The villages of Jardín, Guatapé and Jericó are nice side trips from Medellín and in the coffee region are cute villages such as Salento, Filandia, Pijao and Buenavista.

-3. Go hiking in one of the national parks
+3. Hike in one of the national parks

 Monkeys_on_a_tree_Llanos_Orientales